Our twelve-week apartment face lift is finished.

-The contractors have left and 110 packing boxes plus assorted furniture came back to freshly plastered and painted walls, well-lit rooms, and a budget-remodel of our kitchen.
+The contractors have left and my new kitchen is ready.
+The 110 packing boxes plus assorted furniture came back to freshly plastered and painted walls, well-lit rooms, and a budget-remodel that gave us a more comfortable apartment with a new color palette, additional closets and better lighting.
 After twenty three years of Pepto-pink peeling paint, groaning appliances and cracking tiles on the kitchen counters and back splash, everything is fresh, new and energy efficient.

 As an interior designer I was thrilled to see my vision fulfilled – especially in the kitchen.
 The virtual design I posted when the project first began closely resembles the finished result and is a testament to our friend Anne’s work (virtualroompreviews@gmail.com).
 While it’s true that replacing the cabinets would have produced a more dramatic transformation, painting the old ones and preserving the footprint was a major cost-wise tactic and an acceptable compromise.